OpenNebula/docs/source/provision_clusters/edge_clusters/onprem_cluster.rst

 Edge Cluster Types
 ================================================================================

-The On-Premises provider allows to automatically configure On-Premises infrastructure as an Edge Cluster.
-You can use the following hypervisors on your On-Premises bare-metal clusters:

-* **KVM** to run virtual machines.
-* **Firecracker** to run microVMs.
-* **LXC** to run system containers.
+On-Premises edge clusters use bare-metal servers in your datacenter.
+Metal provisions can run the **LXC** or **KVM** hypervisors.

 On-Premises Edge Cluster Implementation
 ================================================================================

-An On-Premises Edge Cluster consists of a set of hosts with the following requirements:
+An On-Premises Edge Cluster consists of a set of servers with the following requirements:

 .. list-table::
   :header-rows: 1